Irish euro coins: Circulating mintage quantities

 The following table shows the mintage quantity for all Irish euro coins, per denomination, per year.

 Commemorative coins

 Limited release in 2010, featuring an Irish hunter horse and foal.

 Limited release in 2011, featuring a salmon and smolt.

 Limited release in 2012, featuring an Irish wolfhound and pup.

 Wide release (in common with all Euro nations) in 2007, commemorating the 50th anniversary of the Treaty of Rome.

 Wide release (in common with all Euro nations) in 2009, commemorating the 10th anniversary of the Economic and Monetary Union.

 Wide release (in common with all Euro nations) in 2012, commemorating the 10th anniversary of the euro coins and banknotes.

 Wide release (in common with all Euro nations) in 2015, commemorating the 30th anniversary of adoption of the European flag by the European Economic Community.

-Wide release in 2016, with the figure of Hibernia, commemorating the centenary of the Easter Rising.
+Wide release in 2016, with the figure of Hibernia on top of the Dublin G.P.O.
+Building, commemorating the centenary of the Easter Rising.

 Wide release in 2019, commemorating the centenary of the First Dáil.

+Commemorative €2 in 2023, commemorating 50 Years of Ireland's E.U. membership.